TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Solid hardwood and metal are considered the best materials for a bed frame in terms of environmental impact and toxic material content.

 Both options offer durable, safe, and environmentally friendly bedding choices.
-For more information see: Metal vs Wooden Bed Frame: Which Is Right For You?
+For more information, see: Metal vs Wooden Bed Frame: Which Is Right For You?

 Yes, providing that the fabrics used are non-toxic and sustainable.
 Read my review of the best eco-friendly headboards to find out more.

-As mentioned in my eco-friendly furniture article, the EPA has found that Volatile Organic Compound levels can be two to five times higher inside homes than outside.
+The EPA has found that Volatile Organic Compound levels can be two to five times higher inside homes than outside.
 They speculate that a potential cause of these increased VOC levels might be building materials and furnishings.

 Don’t let your bed frame be a contributing factor to poor and potentially harmful indoor air quality in your home.
 It's not worth it just to save a few bucks.